 KineMaster is relatively easy to learn and permits sophisticated editing.
 KineMaster provides a website with tips and descriptions of all the tools available in KineMaster.
 You can find it here.

-Why I recommend the iPhone Much research has been done on why journalists adopt or reject technology for newsgathering.
-It was the subject of my PhD.
+Why I recommend the iPhone The subject of my PhD was why journalists adopt or reject technology for newsgathering.
 Ease of use is a significant factor.
-For me the iPhone remains the easiest or most intuitive of all smartphones to use.
+For me the iPhone remains the easiest and most intuitive of all smartphones to use, which is why I prefer it.

 For Android user, probably the best editing app is KineMaster if you are already familiar with editing apps.
 The problem with Android OS is the wide range of phones and variations of the operating system.
 The free version of the KineMaster app does not allow you to save videos in 1080p (HD) and it forces you to pay to export videos without a watermark.
 If students want to use KineMaster, watch this video about the app.

-If you are more of an editing novice, best to start with iMovie, VN or CapCut.
+If you are more of an editing novice, best to start with iMovie, VN, inShOt or CapCut.
 See earlier details about these apps.

 Regardless of which smartphone you use, please ensure you have the latest version of the operating system (OS) installed.
-As of June 2022 it is 15.5 for the iPhone.
+As of November 2022 it is 16.1.1 for the iPhone.
+The simplest option is to turn on automatic software updates.
+Go to Settings and choose General / Software Update and turn on updates.
 The same advice about using the latest version applies to apps.

 A note about my method: The magic of the movie-making process happens in the editing process, and it is generally quicker and easier via a touchscreen than a keyboard.
 This is why I recommend smartphones rather than a laptop/desktop for editing, though you are free to use these tools.